To find your ideal sensual massage given by Colin

-Without a shadow of doubt receiving intimate, sensual touch is one of the most pleasant sensations that a person can experience.
+Without a shadow of a doubt, receiving intimate sensual touch is one of the most pleasant sensations that a person can experience.
 The sense of touch is a vital part of the human condition and is arguably one of our earliest forms of communication.
 It is accepted that both our physiology and neurology are specifically designed to facilitate it and when a person is touched it also has a profound effect on our psychology.
-A slap given with aggression can hurt and indicate anger causing us to feel fear or anger in return.
+A slap given with aggression can hurt and indicate anger, causing us to feel fear or anger in return.
 A firm hand on the shoulder or back will give us a feeling of friendship or support.
-Intimate, caring touch, particularly when combined with stimulating arousal can create a feeling of trust and closeness, a factor that is essential in the bonding of human relationships and thus the continuation of the species.
+Intimate, caring touch, particularly when combined with stimulating arousal, can create a feeling of trust and closeness, a factor that is essential in the bonding of human relationships and thus the continuation of the species.

 From our earliest Homo Sapiens ancestors who lived 250,000 years ago to probably as recent as 5000 years ago, tactile intimate touch between humans would almost certainly have been offered and received unconditionally.
-It would be given without cultural, religious or social controls and probably not seen solely as sexual communication but also as a system to establish both mixed and same sex cooperation.
-It would have stimulated group security and collaboration, ensuring in times of danger and stress, the support between one human to another.
-It would have helped determine hierarchy, established trusting relationships, promote teamwork and loving bonds.
+It would be given without cultural, religious or social controls and probably not seen solely as sexual communication but also as a system to establish both mixed and same-sex cooperation.
+It would have stimulated group security and collaboration, ensuring – in times of danger and stress – the support between one human and another.
+It would have helped determine hierarchy, established trusting relationships, promoted teamwork and loving bonds.

-In early man, the distinction of intimate behaviour being appropriate or inappropriate would not have existed; there would have been no social, cultural or religious rules controlling our natural desires and need for intimate touch.
-Our behaviour would be instinctual, when hungry; we would look for food.
-When under threat; we fought or ran and when in need of a sense of belonging; we would have sought intimacy from other humans.
+In early man, the distinction of intimate behaviour is appropriate or inappropriate would not have existed; there would have been no social, cultural or religious rules controlling our natural desires and need for intimate touch.
+Our behaviour would be instinctual: when hungry, we looked for food; when under threat, we fought or ran; and when in need of a sense of belonging, we would have sought intimacy from other humans.
 There is no greater affirmation of an individual’s acceptance than to touch and be touched intimately, to care and be cared for, without condition, expectation or obligation.

 By providing a person with a non-judgmental, honest, open environment where it is not only OK to feel arousal but appropriate, the sensual massage is probably one of the most fulfilling experiences a person can have, enabling both the body and mind to relax in a way that regular massage does not.
-By reducing tension and stress or an anxiety of the body, the mind remains calm.
-As the body becomes more sensually aroused the sensory messages transmitting from the skin and erogenous areas reaffirm the mind that we are safe.
-Hormones such as oxytocin, progesterone and testosterone are released causing us our muscles to relax; the mind falls into a subconscious state, and for a few hours we can literally exist in the “moment.”
+By reducing tension and stress or an anxiety of the body, the mind regains its calm.
+As the body becomes more sensually aroused the sensory messages transmitting from the skin and erogenous areas reaffirm to the mind that we are safe.
+Hormones such as oxytocin, progesterone and testosterone are released, causing our muscles to relax; the mind becomes still, and for a few hours we can literally exist in the ‘moment’.

 Who can benefit from having a sensual massage?

-Everyone, but, of course, since we are all individuals each with a unique life experience and lifestyle the benefit can vary from person to person.
-For many the massage can be a glorious discovery of escapism, for others, it can be a place to release the tension of a hectic life, for some it can be about exploration of the self, one’s sensuality and sexuality.
-It can also be very beneficial for those experiencing sexual anxieties and performance problems.
+Everyone, of course, but since we are all individuals with unique life experiences and lifestyles, the benefits can vary from person to person.
+For many the massage can be a glorious discovery of escapism; for others, it can be a place to release the tension of a hectic life; for some, it can be aboutthe exploration of the self, one’s sensuality and sexuality.
+It can also be very beneficial for those experiencing sexual anxieties and performance issues.

-In men particularly, it can simply be about male to male bonding, or it can help with overcoming erectile issues, premature ejaculation, sexuality exploration, loss of libido, fear of intimacy.
-For women, the massage can be about having the opportunity to have their body physically seduced and stimulated without feeling self-conscious or that they may be judged or expected to perform in a particular way sexually.
-For couples, it is a wonderful way to reignite the sexual relationship by learning now skills to practice on one another.
-It can be given as a gift by one partner to the other to let them experience another person’s touch without threatening the relationship.
+In men, particularly, it can simply be about male to male bonding or it can help with overcoming erectile issues, premature ejaculation, sexuality exploration, loss of libido or fear of intimacy.
+For women, the massage can be an opportunity to have their body physically stimulated and pleasured without feeling self-conscious, judged or expected to perform in a particular way sexually.
+For couples, it is a wonderful way to reignite the sexual spark by learning new skills to practise on one another.
+The treatment can be given as a gift by one partner to the other to let them experience another person’s touch without this threatening the relationship.

-Whoever is receiving the massage it will be an experience that is profound and revolutionary We live in a time when there is so much controlled, and much is expected of us.
-By having a sensual massage, we return to our primal instincts and our primal desires.
+For whoever is receiving the massage, it can be an experience that is both profound and revolutionary.
+We live in a time when there is so much control, and much is expected of us.
+By having a sensual massage, we return to our primal instincts and desires.

 Sensual massage is ultimately about caring for oneself through another person’s energy and physical skills.
-Arousal and stimulation is an essential part of the massage, but orgasm is optional but can also be an important part of the process since following the orgasm the feelings of relaxation and wellbeing can be profound.
+Arousal and stimulation is an inevitable part of the massage, but orgasm is optional; it can also be an important part of the process since, following the orgasm, feelings of relaxation and well-being can be even more profound.

-How can I tell a good sensual massage therapist
+How can I identify a good sensual massage therapist?